andygeek/tooly-dart/README.md

 # Tooly

-Tooly is a package in dart that contain utilities for working with lists, maps, sets and objects.
+Tooly is a package based in Lodash for Dart that contain utilities for working with lists, maps, sets and objects.

 ## Method list